MatthiasGSM/Cenation/README.md

 # Cenation
-The following source is my first programs learning and getting used to github bruh
+The following source is my first programs learning and getting used to github!

 -Rubbot #Cenation